esikm/Pillow/docs/handbook/tutorial.rst

 ----------------

-The Python Imaging Library allows you to convert images between different pixel representations using the :py:meth:`~PIL.Image.Image.convert` method.
+The Python Imaging Library allows you to convert images between different pixel representations using the :py:meth:`~PIL2.Image.Image.convert` method.

 Converting between modes
 ^^^^^^^^^^^^^^^^^^^^^^^^

 ::

-    from PIL import Image
+    from PIL2 import Image
     im = Image.open("hopper.ppm").convert("L")

 The library supports transformations between each supported mode and the “L”